How carbon emissions are estimated

 • Aircraft with a similar capacity and range can have very different emissions.
 Contributing factors include the aircraft type, or the seating layout used by the airline.

 • For flights to, from, and within the US, the model estimates passenger load factors using historical data from the US Department of Transportation.
+For flights outside the US, we use historical load factor data provided by ch-aviation when available.
 For all other flights, emission estimates consider a 2019 (pre-Coronavirus pandemic (COVID-19)) industry average load factor.
 More details on the data sources we use and how load factors are calculated can be found in our GitHub documentation.

 • Our emission estimates don't yet consider factors such as direction of flight, the use of sustainable aviation fuel, or the weight of the plane's cargo.